melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 The population length bins and the length composition length bins are set at 2-cm bins from fish 10-70 cm fork length.

+The first year of recruitment deviations begins in `r `min(model$recruitpars$Yr)`, with 1963 as the last year of early recruitment deviations with no bias adjustment and 1980 as the first year with full bias adjustment.

 ### Modeling Platform and Structure